Photography ©2019 Toni Avery

 I was immediately impressed by the quality and style of the interior space.
 It honestly felt very much like a hybrid of an Audi and BMW with the best parts mixed together.
 It was a very comfortable car to drive around in for the week and really served its purpose when I needed to fold the rear seats down and fill the back to capacity.

 I overall enjoyed the Stinger GT RWD.
 I would love to try out the GTS and see how good the drift mode really is.
-Other than the transmission, this is a pretty good contender when considering a luxury sports sedan.
+Other than the transmission, this is a pretty good contender when considering other luxury sports sedans in the segment.

 2019 Kia Stinger GT RWD: